0

 Introduction

-A large number of plants in the aquarium trade can be categorized as stem plants.
-They come in a huge number of color variations and leaf forms.
-Stem plants grow taller continuously, while producing leaves along a vertical stem.
-The leaves come in many different forms and colors - some are finely pinnated to give greater surface area for gaseous exchange underwater, while others look similar to terrestrial plant leaves.
-For many aquatic stem plants, they will grow different leaf forms depending on whether the plant is growing above or below the water line.
-Our guide on non-aquatic plants have many comparison pictures of aquatic plants in their submerged form vs their emersed form.
+A large number of plants in the aquarium trade can be categorised as stem plants.
+They come in a wide variety of colours and leaf shapes.
+Stem plants grow steadily taller as they produce leaves along a vertical stem.
+The leaves come in many different shapes and colours - some are finely pinnate to provide a greater surface area for gas exchange under water, while others look similar to the leaves of terrestrial plants.
+Many aquatic stem plants grow different leaf shapes depending on whether the plant is growing above or below the waterline.

 Growth patterns of stem plants